mcne65/bountyDApp/README.md

 ## 3. Interaction

-The page should be re-loaded everytime the account is changed in Metamask to ensure that the previous account is not picked for the transaction
+- The page should be re-loaded everytime the account is changed in Metamask to ensure that the previous account is not picked for the transaction

+- The state change will reflect once the transaction complete notification is sent by Metamask

 ## 4. Implementation